matteofigus/katacoda_scenarios/aws-cloudformation-tools/step3.md

 ## Conclusion

-We'll remind you the repo link at the end of the tutorial, for you to take a photo in case you want to remember the link: [github.com/awslabs/aws-cloudformation-template-formatter](https://github.com/awslabs/aws-cloudformation-template-formatter).
+We'll remind you the repo link at the end of the tutorial: [github.com/awslabs/aws-cloudformation-template-formatter](https://github.com/awslabs/aws-cloudformation-template-formatter).

+Now go to the next step to see a short summary of what we learned today.